The Driver's Crucial Question: "Are These Electronic Brakes More Reliable Than Traditional Ones?"

 When it comes to innovation in the automotive sector, the biggest concern for those accustomed to robust hydraulic systems is reliability.
 The idea that braking is managed by software and sensors (as in BBW, EBB, EMB systems) can raise doubts.

-When it comes to safety, the question is inevitable: can electronic brakes really be more reliable than traditional systems?
+When it comes to safety, the question is inevitable: can electronic brakes truly be more reliable than traditional systems?
 With Sensify, Brembo has introduced a technology that not only answers this question but redefines the very concept of reliability.

 Why Sensify is different

-Sensify is not an incremental evolution, but a revolution.
+Sensify is not an incremental evolution but a revolution.
 The system abandons traditional hydraulic logic to adopt an intelligent electronic architecture, governed by algorithms and sensors that independently control each wheel.

 Reliability in every scenario